Maschell/maschell.github.io/_posts/2019-11-20-new-environment-part1.markdown

 system.
 If an error in an application is exploited and the ability to execute code is obtained, it is still not possible to read sensitive information from the *IOSU*, such as cryptographic keys used to decrypt critical parts of the system.
-A separate MPU[^7] ensures that the memory of the *IOSU* cannot be read despite control over the PowerPC.
+A separate MPU ensures that the memory of the *IOSU* cannot be read despite control over the PowerPC.

 Applications are executed either from the internal memory or from an